runeh/typical-fetch/README.md

 ### todo

-- Narrow after calling `method` and `path`?
-- Support array as return value from `path`?
-As in `['users', userId,'pages',pageNum]` turns into `/users/${userId}/pages/${pageNum}`
-- Make CallRecord typed?
+- Just have one arg, which has `baseUrl` ?
+- make args object readonly
 - pass response to mappers?
-Wrap it in a proxy that throws if you try to edit/call it?
+- Wrap response in a proxy that throws if you try to edit/call it?
 - can parseJson just add two parsers? one for text->unknown and then the user provided one?
 - Add kitchen sink tests
 - follow redirects?
+- test for redirect stuff
 - support parser fun for args?
 As in `args(e => rt.String.check(e))`
 - pass in args to parsers
 - jsdoc
 - figure out good way of dealing with http errors / other
 - Return status somehow?
 - Helpers for isWrappedError etc?
-- Weird / fancy `error(something)` return value to not have to throw in mappers etc?
 - parser for text or whatever
 - error if both parse and parseBody
 - have a parseRaw thingy that passes response object?